xavierdpt/endometriose/zen/dendritic-cells.md

 # Dendritic Cells: Comprehensive Overview

 Dendritic cells are specialized antigen-presenting cells that serve as the primary sentinels of the immune system, bridging innate and adaptive immunity.
-Named for their distinctive tree-like morphology with multiple branching projections called dendrites, these cells are uniquely positioned to capture antigens, process them, and present them to T cells to initiate adaptive immune responses.
-They are often referred to as the "professional antigen-presenting cells" due to their unparalleled ability to activate naive T cells.
+Named for their distinctive tree-like morphology with multiple branching projections called dendrites, these cells are well-positioned to capture antigens, process them, and present them to T cells to initiate adaptive immune responses.
+They are often referred to as the "professional antigen-presenting cells" due to their superior efficiency at activating naive T cells compared to other professional APCs such as macrophages and B cells.

+The dendritic cell family encompasses several distinct types and subtypes, each with specialized functions.
+The two major lineages are conventional dendritic cells (cDCs) and plasmacytoid dendritic cells (pDCs).
+Conventional dendritic cells are further divided into cDC1 cells (expressing CD8α in mice or CD141 in humans), which specialize in cross-presentation to CD8+ T cells, and cDC2 cells (expressing CD11b in mice or CD1c in humans), which preferentially activate CD4+ T cells.
+Plasmacytoid dendritic cells are specialized for detecting viral nucleic acids and producing large amounts of type I interferons.
+Additionally, Langerhans cells represent a unique dendritic cell population residing in the epidermis with distinct developmental origins and functions.
+These various subsets are distributed throughout different tissues, including the skin, lungs, intestines, spleen, and lymph nodes, where they perform tissue-specific immune surveillance and response functions.

 ## Origins and Development